matiassingers/spotify-crawler/README.md

 - `originalPrice` - the whole text from the HTML element
 - `price` - strip all text from `originalPrice`
 - `convertedPrice` - local price converted into USD with rate from [Open Exchange Rates](https://openexchangerates.org/)
+- `catalogSize` - amount of tracks available in the country

 #### Output data example for a single country:
 ```json